tchase56/vscode_demo/README.md

 2. Make sure VSCode is using the correct form of Python
     * Open .py file
         * ensure the language Python is chosen in the lower right hand corner of the screen
-        * Click on the python version button in the lower right hand corner of the screen and ensure "vscode_demo" is selected
+        * Click on the python version button in the lower right hand corner of the screen and ensure correct environment is selected

 ![Screenshot](images/python_version_script.png)